1. What do you want from us (landowners)?

 You can support by:

-• Keep in touch with our TAT team to see if there is anything else you can do to help
+Keep in touch with our Te Ara Tipuna team to see if there is anything else you can do to help.
+Speaking well of this kaupapa!

 5. I’m happy with the trail crossing my whenua, but can I move it from where it is currently proposed to go?

-6. Are you proposing to build a boardwalk across my whenua?
+8. Are you proposing to build a boardwalk across my whenua?

 95% of the Ara will be wayfaring across the natural state of the whenua.
 Boardwalks will typically be used around ecologically or culturally sensitive areas, and coming in and out of townships.

-7. What if my land is a working farm/business (where the trail is proposed to cross)?
+9. What if my land is a working farm/business (where the trail is proposed to cross)?

 Kei te pai!
 We will work with you to include necessary caveats in the easement agreement to ensure you are comfortable with the arrangements for the Ara crossing your whenua.
 For example, you may wish to include “No crossing during lambing time” as a caveat.
 However, the point of the Ara is that it is a continuous trail.
 So we would need to work together to identify potential alternatives, such as perhaps a different route during sensitive farming times.

-8. Who will be responsible for the track across my whenua?
+10. Who will be responsible for the track across my whenua?

 We are also working toward developing partnerships with Department of Conservation to support and establish maintenance and management standards.

-9. What if the landowner does not want Te Ara Tipuna to go over their whenua/land?
+12. What if the landowner does not want Te Ara Tipuna to go over their whenua/land?

-Then that stage of Te Ara Tipuna cannot be built.
 This is an opt-in kaupapa that relies on agreement all the way along.
 We hope people will see the benefits and opportunities Te Ara Tipuna will bring to landowners, whanau, hapu, and their whenua.

-10. What if the hapu does not want Te Ara Tipuna to cross land within their rohe?
+13. What if the hapu does not want Te Ara Tipuna to cross land within their rohe?

 The views of hapu will be taken into account during negotiations concerning the Ara but the final decision on whether the trail is to cross an owner’s land or not will be made by the landowner/s.